Washington State Bar Association: Services to lawyers

 WSBA's Advancement Department provides a broad array of educational opportunities for lawyers, primarily through its Continuing Legal Education seminars.
 New Lawyer Education is a library of free and low-cost accredited programs tailored to new lawyers.
 The Preadmission Education Program is a mandatory four-hour training course for new attorneys that must be taken prior to admission to the WSBA.

-Services to legal professionals

-The Washington Supreme Court adopted the Limited License Legal Technician (LLLT) Rule, effective Sept.
-1, 2012.
-This rule authorizes non-attorneys who meet certain educational requirements to advise clients on specific areas of law, which have yet to be determined.
-The Limited License Legal Technician Board was created at the order of the Washington Supreme Court to administer the program.